trisulnsm/dinodoc/trisuldocs/docs/ag/install/doinstall.md

 The default installation and the free license allows you to put all componments on a single server.
 Once you wish to scale up, you can deploy a number of trisul-probe’s reporting to one of more trisul-hub nodes.
 The rules are :

 1. trisul-hub and webtrisul should be installed on one machine
-2. multiple trisul-probes can be installed
+2. Multiple trisul-probes can be installed
-3. the optional plugins packages must be installed along with trisul-probe
+3. The optional plugins packages must be installed along with trisul-probe

 See [Distributed Domain](/docs/ag/domain/)